pmcgriff/gravity-forms-sms-notifications/readme.txt

 1. SMS options for Gravity Forms.

 == Changelog ==

+= 2.1.0 =
+* Added the ability to set the 'From' sender of SMS messages.

 = 2.0.3 =
 * Update to use latest version of Clockwork wrappers.